GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \right)
 \f]

-If we call the method `forRows` to setup the matrix elements for the first time, the parameter `columnIdx` has no sense because the matrix elements and their column indexes were not set yet.
+If we call the method `forRows` (\ref TNL::Matrices::SparseMatrix::forRows) to setup the matrix elements for the first time, the parameter `columnIdx` has no sense because the matrix elements and their column indexes were not set yet.
 Therefore it is important that the test on the line 12 reads as

 ```
 if( rowIdx < localIdx )